Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/glossary.md

 ## Proposal

 A potential function call to be voted on in a referendum.
-Proposals modify the behavior of the AXIASolar network, from minor parameter tuning all the way up to replacing the runtime code.
+Proposals modify the behavior of the AXIA network, from minor parameter tuning all the way up to replacing the runtime code.

 ## Protocol